Welcome to Audio Tweak!

 This holistic approach to AV is what sets us apart from the competition.
 Achieving equilibrium through fine-tuning is something that seriously requires true craft which can only come through experience!

 Our success actually springs from this kind of interaction with our clients, clients who weren’t satisfied with their sound or expensive system, after we managed to locate room acoustic related issues or poorly matched equipment, we made temporary on-the-fly adjustments and this greatly improved the performance of their system.
-It is only then that clients dearly entrusted us with their systems by allowing us to take those systems to the next level.
+It is only then that clients totally allow us to take those systems to the next level.

 In a nutshell, Steve Guttenberg clearly articulates our views on this YouTube clip.